Death Wish Coffee$19.98

-Simple: the Death Wish blend includes Robusta beans and Arabica beans.
+The Death Wish coffee blend includes Robusta and Arabica beans.
 The extra caffeine is brought out by the Robusta beans.

 Given how dark and oily these beans were, I had a feeling that I would have to brew with a coarse grind, low temperature, and thick paper filters.

 And for the most part, this is exactly what I did.